What Is A Dry Pedicure?

-The image of a traditional pedicure has been engrained into the minds of people all over the world.
 It’s cushy and luxurious, often involving hours spent at the salon partaking in probably one of the most accessible forms of self-love out there.
-In short, it’s a pamper treatment that everyone should participate in at least once.

-So, what is a dry pedicure?
-A dry pedicure is a pedicure done while the feet are completely dry.
-Keeping the process entirely water-free may seem to be a strange way to go about getting your toenails done, but it’s actually considered to be the future of the pedicure process, coming with a list of benefits that outweigh the cons.
+A dry pedicure is a pedicure done while the feet are dehydrated.
+Keeping the process entirely water-free may seem like an unusual approach to getting your toenails done.
+Still, it’s actually considered the future of the pedicure process, offering a list of benefits that outweigh the cons.

-In spite of its growing popularity, it’s fair to say that the majority of the world doesn’t know what a dry pedicure is.
-We’ll break down all the ins and outs of a dry pedicure and more in this handy article.
+Despite its growing popularity, it’s fair to say that the majority of the world doesn’t know what a dry pedicure is.

 Differences With Traditional Pedicures

-When you step foot into a professional nail salon and ask for a pedicure, the first part is pretty uniform regardless of where you go.
-You’ll be led over to a big, cushy chair, and left to soak your feet in a foot spa full of warm water.
-This process of soaking the feet is said to make it easier to remove calluses and dry skin.
+When you step foot into a professional nail salon and ask for a pedicure, the first part is pretty uniform, regardless of where you go.

-For many, this part of the process is extremely important, and it would feel rather strange to have your nail technician skip out on it altogether, but that’s exactly what the dry manicure process does!
-It cuts out the process of soaking and eliminates the need to wet your feet entirely.
+For many, this part of the process is vital, and it would feel rather strange to have your nail technician skip out on it altogether, but that’s exactly what the dry manicure process does!

 Here’s the main thing to keep in mind: professional nail salons that offer the dry manicure experience don’t just go at your calluses and cuticles while they’re in their bare state.